wymsee/devextreme-reactive/README_DEVELOPERS.md

 **Do not clone the main repository**

 [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to the `master` branch when you are ready to submit your changes.
-Each pull request should pass all automatic checks and at least one member of the DevExtreme team should [review](https://help.github.com/articles/about-pull-request-reviews/) it.
+Each pull request should pass all automatic checks and at least one member of the Synconset team should [review](https://help.github.com/articles/about-pull-request-reviews/) it.

 Make sure that you properly configure your Git [username](https://help.github.com/articles/setting-your-username-in-git) and [email](https://help.github.com/articles/setting-your-email-in-git).